Junkyard Classic: 1987 Nissan Stanza – Mini Maxima

 The Stanza began as an export version of Nissan’s Violet line of cars.
 It arrived in the United States under various model names, initially under the Datsun nameplate.
 Confusing “Datsun by Nissan” badging was slapped on the previous generation which began the Stanza naming scheme.

 This particular Stanza is from the fourth generation’s second year, still based on the JDM Violet.
-For just 1990-1992, a stopgap generation would be based on the Bluebird before the equally Bluebird-based ’93 showed up as the Stanza Altima in some markets –muddying the waters of the naming scheme again.
-Since the Stanza name never meant much here, Nissan’s intermediate became firmly entrenched under the Altima name from the beginning.
+For just 1990-1992, a stopgap generation would be based on the Bluebird before the equally Bluebird-based ’93 Stanza Altima muddied the waters of the naming scheme –yet again.
+Since the Stanza name never meant much here, it was not a great loss when Nissan’s intermediate became firmly entrenched under the Altima name.

 If we move over to this side of the car, this Stanza’s main cosmetic flaw –the peeling paint– appears less significant.
 Such extremely asymmetrical clearcoat failure is typically only seen on cars that have spent long periods of time parked outdoors.
 Yet, otherwise, this vehicle looks like it was taken off the roads yesterday.